zapp/zapp.github.com/_posts/2011-11-17-spielmaterial.de.md

 <img src="/img/blog-posts/spielmaterial.jpg" alt="Spielmaterial">

-I guess everybody has been using  a salt shaker or Monopoly houses (or anything else standig around) to demonstrate a game idea, but in extendet development sessions or brainstormings a nice set of rudimental game pieces can make things lot easier.
+I guess everybody has been using  a salt shaker or Monopoly houses (or anything else standig around) to demonstrate a game idea, but in extended development sessions or brainstormings a nice set of rudimental game pieces can make things lot easier.